Net Zero Energy Building

 However, energy production is only part of the equation of achieving net zero status.
 Just as important is building an extremely energy efficient building to reduce the overall use of energy.
 Not surprisingly, achieving net zero status starts early in the planning and design stages.
 The important concept to remember is to make design decisions that will further achieve the net zero energy goals.
 For purposes of this discussion, we will assume the building being constructed is a residential home.

-One of the first steps in building an energy efficient home is to properly orient the building on the site.
+One of the first steps in building a custom energy efficient home in Scottsdale or surrounding area, is to properly orient the building on the site.
 This means maximizing north and south exposure while minimizing east and west exposure.
-Proper orientation is extremely important in hot climates such as we have here in Arizona.
+Proper orientation is extremely important in hot climates such as we have here in the Phoenix Arizona vicinity.

 After proper orientation, other design concepts to incorporate include daylighting and natural ventilation.
 The concept of daylighting revolves around the controlled admission of natural light and direct sunlight into the home to help reduce electrical lighting.
 The basic idea is that proper design will allow sufficient natural light into the home to reduce and even eliminate the need for electrical lighting during certain times of day.
 The balance here is to let as much natural light in as possible while minimizing the amount of direct sunlight coming into the home as too much direct sunlight can lead to increased cooling costs.
 Ways to combat excessive solar heat from entering in the home is through the use of window technologies that reject heat such as low-e glazing or products such as windows films.
 Overhangs can also be installed to protect windows and exterior doors.

 That concept of natural ventilation centers on ways to naturally remove heat and cool the inside of the home.
 Examples of this include intentionally placing windows in places that take advantage of natural wind patterns in order to get a cross breeze through the home.
 This allows the occupants to feel cooler without the need for air conditioning.